AJBBB/vB-mTurk-Scraper/README.md

 There is also a question about End Of Day, if you type in True it will write to the forumlog.txt file with just the links so you can share that with people.

-This program is perfect for when you wake up, run it on the forum you like, and have an html file full of all the hits you missed today.
+This is perfect for when you wake up.
+Run it on the hits thread of any vBulletin mTurk forum you like, and you get an html file full of all the hits you missed.
 (Note: It will include duplicates if people post and then quote the hits)